rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_generic_nongeneric.md

 );
 ```

-would have all data from column "Value1" accesable at the first position of the string array and "Value2" at the second position.
+would have all data from column "Value1" accessible at the first position of the string array and "Value2" at the second position.
 All your data will be automatically converted into a string data type.

 This approach is very useful when reading from a source where you get only string data, e.g. CSV or Json.